whiteinge/eseth/2008/pimping-pythonrc.rst

 this is very straightforward readline configuration -- but it seems that a lot of people are unfamiliar with the basics, so here is my set up.

 There are two parts.
-The `.inputrc`_ sets up the key-bindings and some completion options, and the `.pythonrc.py`_ which does the rest.
+The :rc:`.inputrc` sets up the key-bindings and some completion options, and the :rc:`.pythonrc.py` which does the rest.

-You will almost certainly want to strip things out of my ``.inputrc`` that you don't use or enjoy, like vi-mode.
+You will almost certainly want to strip things out of my :rc:`.inputrc` that you don't use or enjoy, like vi-mode.
 Note the conditional for Python in case you want any key-bindings specific to the Python shell.

-The ``.inputrc`` should be somewhat self-explanatory.
+The :rc:`.inputrc` should be somewhat self-explanatory.
 For the options that aren't check out the `GNU Bash Reference Manual`_.
 Also Google is your friend.
 For example if you want to use page-up and page-down to do completion from your history use the following two commands::